rantsandruse/pytorch_lstm_04imdb/README.md

    the overparameterized region.
 Overparameterized neural networks are likely to achieve zero training error without compromising testing performance.
 In other words, "overfitting" on training data is not the enemy of neural networks (and other ML models with high complexity).
 2. The intrinsic dimension idea can further help us understand why "overfitting" does not happen with neural networks:
-   a) The intrinsic dimension of a neural network is orders of magnitude smaller than the number of parameters.
+   - The intrinsic dimension of a neural network is orders of magnitude smaller than the number of parameters.
-   b) The size of intrinsic dimension (as a measure of model complexity) is quite robust against changes in the number of parameters (layer width and depth).
+   - The size of intrinsic dimension (as a measure of model complexity) is quite robust against changes in the number of parameters (layer width and depth).
 3. Given 1 and 2, when choosing number of hidden dimensions of our LSTM model, we are less concerned that having too many parameters would "overfit" and lead to large testing error.
 Instead, we are more concerned with the trade-off between computational cost and performance.
-In other words, you are likely to choose a middle ground, where your computation is not yet too expensive and your model performance is reasonably good.
+In other words, you are likely to choose a middle ground, where your computation is not yet too expensive and your model performance is quite good.

 ## Further reading
-2. [Lilian Weng's blog](https://lilianweng.github.io/lil-log/2019/03/14/are-deep-neural-networks-dramatically-overfitted.html#intrinsic-dimension) (Note: this post is **a rare gem**.
+2. [Lilian Weng's blog](https://lilianweng.github.io/lil-log/2019/03/14/are-deep-neural-networks-dramatically-overfitted.html#intrinsic-dimension) (this post is **a rare gem**.
-   Highly recommended for a thorough review and insightful discussions on model complexity.)
+   Highly recommended for a thorough review and insightful discussions on model complexity and beyond)
 3. [The need for biases in learning generalization](http://www-cgi.cs.cmu.edu/~tom/pubs/NeedForBias_1980.pdf)
 3. [Random projection using fastfood](http://proceedings.mlr.press/v28/le13.pdf)